MikePhillips123/PlantWaterReminder/README.md

   <img src="https://github.com/user-attachments/assets/3d9df03e-2312-4e18-876b-217f649bf5a3" width="600" alt="Completed Plant Water Reminder"/>
 </p>

 This project was created as a gift for my partner to help take the guesswork out of watering houseplants.
-Overwatering and underwatering are common causes of poor plant health, so the aim was to design a compact, battery-powered device capable of periodically monitoring soil moisture and providing an audible reminder when the plant requires watering.
+Despite having many wonderful qualities, remembering to water plants isn't always one of them—and after joking that she has more of a brown thumb than a green one, I decided to build something that would remind her when her plants were actually thirsty.

 The device is built around an ESP32 microcontroller and uses a capacitive soil moisture sensor to measure the water content of the soil.
 Rather than relying on LEDs or a mobile app, a DFPlayer Mini is used to play a pre-recorded voice message whenever the moisture level falls below a configurable threshold.

 To maximise battery life, the ESP32 spends almost all of its time in deep sleep, only waking periodically to take a measurement before returning to sleep.
 The entire assembly is housed within a custom-designed 3D printed enclosure designed in Autodesk Fusion.

----

 ## <ins>Features</ins>